Jackfish Lake (Saskatchewan)

 Jackfish Lake is a large, shallow lake in central Saskatchewan, Canada.
-It is about 48 km south of the village of Edam in the Rural Municipality of Meota No. 468.
-There are several communites and two parks along the lake's shores.
+It is about 48 km southeast of the village of Edam in the Rural Municipality of Meota No. 468.
+There are several communities and two parks along the lake's shores.
 Access to the lake and its amenities is from Highways 4, 26, 697, 674, 769, and 204.

 Jackfish River, located at the lake's southern end, is the primary outflow.
 The river exits at the south end of the lake through a control structure that was built in 1966 that regulates Jackfish Lake's levels.
-From the control structure, the river flows south into the North Saskatchewan River about 16 km upstream from The Battlefords.
+From the control structure, the river flows south into the North Saskatchewan River about 16 km upstream, to the northwest, from The Battlefords.
 Charette Creek, Jackfish Creek, and Lehman Creek from Murray Lake at Cochin are its main inflows.

 Description

 Jackfish Lake is in the boreal parkland ecoregion of east-central Saskatchewan.
 It is a large, shallow lake that covers an area of 7212.6 ha and has an average depth of 2.4 m.
 It is about 14.8 km long and 9 km wide.
 The drainage basin of the lake is 3320 km2.

 In "ancient times", when water levels were higher, Murray and Jackfish Lakes were joined as one lake.
 The hill south of Cochin was an island and, on the north-west side of Jackfish Lake, there are "three previous beach lines".

 In 1966, the Jackfish River control structure was built by the Jackfish Lake Watershed Association Board (JLWAB) at the lake's outflow to regulate water levels and ensure a stable water supply for downstream water users.
 The control structure ensures a maximum water level of 529.44 m.